-- 1. Each allegation of abuse, neglect, or exploitation to the assigned human rights advocate within 24 hours from the receipt of the initial allegation.
+1. Each allegation of abuse, neglect, or exploitation to the assigned human rights advocate within 24 hours from the receipt of the initial allegation.
 These reports are currently made electronically through the Computerized Human Rights Information System (CHRIS).
-The provider shall provide a report through CHRIS of the results of the investigation of abuse or neglect to the provider and the human rights advocate within 10 working days from the date the investigation began.
-The report shall include but not be limited to the following: whether abuse, neglect or exploitation occurred; type of abuse; and whether the act resulted in physical or psychological injury. - 2.
-Deaths and serious injuries via CHRIS to DBHDS within 24 hours of discovery, and by phone to the legally authorized representative as applicable within 24 hours.
-This report should include: the date and place of death or serious injury; nature of injuries and treatment required and circumstances of death or serious injury. - 3.
-Each instance of restraint that does not comply with the human rights regulations or approved variances, or that results in injury to an individual within 24 hours to the legally authorized representative and, via CHRIS, to the assigned human rights advocate.
+The provider shall provide a report through CHRIS of the results of the investigation of abuse, neglect, or exploitation to the provider and the human rights advocate within 10 working days from the date the investigation began.
+The report shall include but not be limited to the following: whether abuse, neglect or exploitation occurred; type of abuse; and whether the act resulted in physical or psychological injury.

+2. Level II and III serious incidents (as defined in 12 VAC 35-105-20) via CHRIS to DBHDS within 24 hours of discovery, and by phone to the legally authorized representative as applicable within 24 hours.
+This report should include: the date, place, and circumstances of the serious incident; if a serious injury or death, the nature of injuries and treatment required and circumstances of such death or serious injury.
+For all other Level II and III serious incidents, the reported information shall also include the consequences that resulted.